The Narcissistic Father

-Another characteristic typical of narcissists is a disregard of personal boundaries.
-Narcissists don’t always acknowledge the need for boundaries which is coupled with their failure to realize that others do not exist merely to meet their needs.
+Another characteristic typical of narcissists is a disregard for personal boundaries.
+Narcissists don’t always acknowledge the need for boundaries, which is coupled with their failure to realize that others do not exist merely to meet their needs.
 A narcissist will often treat others, especially those that are close to him, as if they are there to fulfill his needs and expectations.

 Now that you have a firm grasp on what a narcissistic father may be like, let’s take a look at how he might affect his kids.
 (We will get to narcissistic mothers another time.)

 Narcissistic parents often damage their children.
 For example, they may disregard boundaries, manipulate their children by withholding affection (until they perform), and neglect to meet their children’s needs because their needs come first.
 Because image is so important to narcissists, they may demand perfection from their children.
-The child of a narcissist father can, in turn, feel a pressure ramp up their talents, looks, smarts or charisma.
-It can cost them if they fulfill their Dad's wishes - and it can cost them if they fail.
+The child of a narcissist father can, in turn, feel a pressure to ramp up their talents, looks, smarts or charisma.
+It can cost them if they fulfill Dad's wishes—and it can cost them if they fail.
 No winning here.

 In general, here‘s how a narcissistic father can affect a daughter or son.

-• Daughters of narcissistic fathers often describe feeling “unsatiated” when it to comes to getting what they needed from their fathers.
+• Daughters of narcissistic fathers often describe feeling “unsatiated” when it comes to getting what they needed from their fathers.
 They never got enough and would have to compete with siblings for time with Dad.
 As a young child, Dad would comment on how beautiful you were.
 But as you grew older, he would rarely miss out on commenting on weight and attitude.
 You probably carry these concerns into adulthood, even if you found success.
-With a Dad like this, it's never enough.
+With a dad like this, it's never enough.
 With men (or women), you often feel vulnerable and worried you’ll be dumped for someone else.
-Anxiously avoiding commitment or taking on the narcissitic role are both natural ways to keep relationships safe; it's understanble and self protective.(But, you lose.)
+Anxiously avoiding commitment or taking on the narcissistic role are both natural ways to keep relationships safe; it's understandable and self-protective.
+(But you lose.)

 • As the son of a narcissistic father you never feel that you can measure up.
-Dad was so competitive, that he even competed with you.
-(Or, didn’t pay attention to you one way or the other.)
-You may have accepted defeat - you’d never outdo your dad.
+Dad was so competitive that he even competed with you.
+(Or didn’t pay attention to you one way or the other.)
+You may have accepted defeat—you’d never outdo your dad.
 Or, you may have worked hard to beat Dad at his own game just to get his attention and some semblance of fatherly pride.
-You somehow never feel good enough even when you do succeed, you still feel empty and second rate.
+You somehow never feel good enough, and even when you do succeed, you still feel empty and second rate.

 So how do you survive a narcissist father?

-- Get into a good therapy.
-You want to come to terms with dad for who he is, and how he hurt you.
-He' is your father after all, and you will need to differentiate from him in order to enjoy his presence without being undermined.
+- Get into good therapy.
+You want to come to terms with Dad for who he is, and how he hurt you.
+He's your father after all, and you will need to differentiate from him in order to enjoy his presence without being undermined.
 It’s no small task.

 - Do not let Dad hurt you.
 If he has a rage attack, you may decide to get in the car and leave.
 Limits are often a good thing.
 “Dad, this is not constructive.”

 - Cut ties if it is too toxic or dangerous.
 Some narcissistic parents have violent or abusive tendencies.
-It goes along with their self righteousness.
-You are now and adult.
+It goes along with their self-righteousness.
+You are now an adult.
 Take care and take caution.